ywi/lockoutsharing/README.md

 - Make sure you've joined my in-game community if you’re on an Alliance character.
   If not, you won’t be able to whisper me, and this error will appear even if I’m online.
 - If you're on a Horde character or have already joined the community, it means I’m simply offline.
+  You can check the memberlist to verift If i'm online/offline.
 </details>

 <details>